Tools for better soil-water research

 Wireless sensor networks:

-In 1990's sensors were hardwired to central dataloggers which run on solar backed rechargeable batteries restricting the spatial measurements of environmental variables.
-We developed wireless sensor networks on star topology using remote garage door openers to enable spatial measurements of environmental variables.
-The sensor networks were successfully tested by Oregon state University postgraduates in St. Andrews Forest.
-However low range remote garage door openers limited the measurement area to < 0.5 Sq.Km.
+In the 1990s, sensors were hardwired to central dataloggers powered by solar-backed rechargeable batteries, which limited the spatial measurement of environmental variables.
+To overcome this limitation, we developed wireless sensor networks based on a star topology using remote garage door openers.
+These networks enabled spatial measurements of environmental variables and were successfully tested by Oregon State University postgraduate students in St. Andrews Forest.
+However, the low range of the remote garage door openers restricted the measurement area to less than 0.5 square kilometers.

 Short Range Digimesh - Zigbee Wireless Soil Moisture Mesh Networks for Precision Irrigation Scheduling